-A successful working relationship between the three components of the democratic control of armed forces - the civilians, the military and the parliamentarians - depends on the various parties respecting the competence and professionalism of the others.
-However, developing this competence and understanding takes time and application.
+A successful working relationship between the three components of DCAF - civilians, the military, and parliamentarians - depends on the various parties respecting the competence and professionalism of the others.
+However, developing this competence and understanding takes time and effort.
 Both are available for the civilian and military professional.
-Not so for the parliamentarians who must first deal with a range of competing domestic pressures.
-Moreover, in few countries are there many election votes to be gained in being a defence or foreign policy expert.
-However, defence is not some form of black art comprehensible only to a privileged and dedicated elite.
-With the appropriate supportive infrastructure, parliamentarians can develop the competence and expertise necessary to exercise responsible judgement in holding the executive accountable.
+Not so for the parliamentarian, who must first deal with a range of competing domestic pressures.
+Moreover, in few countries are there many election votes to be gained in being a defense or foreign policy expert.
+But defense is not some form of black art comprehensible only to a privileged and dedicated elite.
+With the appropriate supportive infrastructure, parliamentarians can develop the competence and expertise necessary to exercise responsible judgment in holding the executive accountable.